antique marks - everything you need to know about antique marks

 cane (furniture - rattan - canework - paperweights)

-The woven fibrous strips from the stems of a group of palms known as rattans, which are used in furniture.
 Canework came to Europe from China via the Dutch East India Company trade in the 17thC.
 It was popular in Europe in the second half of the 17th, and again from the end of the 18thC.
 The Chinese wove the outer fibres of the trees into very fine-meshed, silk-like, opaque panels.
 The Europeans used wider strips of cane, resulting in a light, straw-coloured, open mesh, usually with octagonal holes.
 Cane is a reasonably cheap material, strong yet light in weight and elastic.
 In the 19thC the coarser strips of the rattan palms were used in the production of basketwork furniture.

 Also -- A stick of glass, sometimes multicoloured, made by arranging coloured lengths or rods of glass in a bundle, melting then marvering (rolling) them in clear glass to form a cane.
 The cane is then reheated and drawn out until it is ½ in (3-13 mm) in diameter.
 When cool, the cane can be sliced into thin crosswise sections to form the millefiore effect commonly seen in paperweights and mosaic glass.
 Canes can also be combined with twists in drinking-glass stems.

-caneware (ceramics - stoneware - wedwood)
+caneware (ceramics - stoneware - wedgwood)

-Cream to light brown fine stoneware developed by Josiah wedgwood from the 1770s, sometimes decorated with bright blue, green and red enamel colours.
+Cream to light brown fine stoneware developed by Josiah Wedgwood from the 1770s, sometimes decorated with bright blue, green and red enamel colours.
 Caneware vessels were moulded to simulate lengths of bamboo lashed together.

 canted (furniture - decorative edge)